Cardboard

+Cardboard is a generic term for heavy paper-based products ranging from a thick paper known as paperboard to corrugated fiberboard.

+Description

-Cardboard is a generic term for heavy paper-based products.
-Their construction can range from a thick paper known as paperboard to corrugated fiberboard, made of multiple plies of material.
+Cardboard is a generic term for heavy paper-based products whose construction can range from a thick paper known as paperboard to corrugated fiberboard, made of multiple plies of material.
 Natural cardboards can range from grey to light brown in color, depending on the specific product; dyes, pigments, printing, and coatings are available.